Mountain Voices - Oct. 2007 ; "All Of Us" - Dec. 2007

 Published in The New York Times,

-Cover - Week in Review - April '08
+Cover - Week in Review - April '08,

 Published in The New York Times,

-Cover - Week in Review - April '08
+Cover - Week in Review - April '08,

-[Burchal & Son, BJ.]
+[Burchal and Son, BJ.]

-Burchal Hurt interview: We have known each other since the mid 80s, Hort Collins, religious Zealot, now deceased, was our close friend.
+Burchal: We have known each other since the mid 80s, Hort Collins, religious Zealot, now deceased, was our close friend.
 We attended Hort’s home church together.
 Burchal is a father; I have photographed his son BJ growing up for over 20 years.
 Burchal is a retired school bus driver and currently a security guard for a mining company.

 Shelby visits with photo assistant: Burchal, could you say something about our relationship and my photography here in Hooterville?

-Burchal: “I’m plain to anybody right to their face: Shelby’s not took a picture in this holler, what I’ve not seen, and I probably have a copy of.
-I think he’s done real well.
-From my way of lookin’ at it, places like Hooterville is where they ought to be [filming] puttin’ films on TV today.
-Maybe others that’s got a lot, could see to help others here “like."
-The wealthy living on the tops of mountains "like,'' need to see here "like".
-A poor man can’t get nowhere here.
-It’s like they don’t see you when it comes to goin’ before a judge to ask for somethin’.
 It means a lot for me to have pictures Shelby’s made, especially now after so many family and friends have passed.
-I remember him showin’ me that picture of Hort and Henry prayin’ [The Brother’s Praying,‘93] when their mother was sick.
+I remember him showin’ me that picture of Hort and Henry prayin’ [The Brother’s Praying,‘93-below] when their mother was sick.
 He showed me the Polaroid of it then.
 He was pleased with it, we all were, and then Mimi died [Hort’s mother].
 It seems to me that our times together and friendship is important, with memories together of those now gone is special times.
 The pictures are second, but the pictures show both.”

-Hooterville[Hort & Henry Collins]
+[Hort and Henry Collins]

 Seeing

-People walk the roads, but they can’t see.
+"People walk the roads, but they can’t see.

 “It’s’’ what anybody’s thinkin’ about, when they see somethin’.

-“It’s” only what you thinkin’ is what you see.
+“It’s” only what you thinkin’ is what you see."

-Hort Collins
+Hort Collins - Hooterville

 Hooterville